Logo

 sc, command in cmd

 The memory allocation statistics for a driver are sorted by tag rather than by driver name.
 This tag should be set in the driver code using the ExAllocatePoolWithTag and ExAllocatePoolWithQuotaTag procedures.
 If a tag is not set in the code, then the system sets a None tag.
-Therefore, localization of memory issues can be complicated.
+Because of this, localization of memory issues can be complicated.

 While testing with Windows HLK, you should use an environment consisting of two components: an HLK test server (controller) and a test system (client).
 An HLK controller manages a set of tests, connects them with a test system, and defines an execution schedule.
 The controller allows you to manage testing on a set of client machines.

-In the client system, devices and drivers are configured for further testing and test scenarios are performed.
+The client system configures devices and drivers for further testing and executes test scenarios.

 The preparation and testing process can be completed with the following steps: